Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 #### 10.02.10 - Ordinances

 We believe that our Lord Jesus Christ has committed to ordinances to the local church: baptism and the Lord’s Supper.
 We believe that Christian baptism is the immersion of a believer in water into the name of the Father, Son and Holy Spirit.
 We believe that Christ instituted the Lord’s Supper for commemoration of His death.
 We believe that these two ordinances should be observed and practiced by all true Believers, until the return of the Lord Jesus Christ.

-Matthew 3:16; Matthew 28:19-20; Mark 1:9; Acts 2:41; Acts 8:12-13; Acts 8: 38-39; Romans 6:4; 1 Corinthians 11:23-32; 1 Corinthians 15:3-4; 2 Corinthians 5:17; Colossians 2:12; Matthew 26:26-30; Mark 14:22-26; Luke 22:14-20.
+*Matthew 3:16; Matthew 28:19-20; Mark 1:9; Acts 2:41; Acts 8:12-13; Acts 8: 38-39; Romans 6:4; 1 Corinthians 11:23-32; 1 Corinthians 15:3-4; 2 Corinthians 5:17; Colossians 2:12; Matthew 26:26-30; Mark 14:22-26; Luke 22:14-20*

 #### 10.02.11 - About the Bible

 We believe the Bible is God’s Word to us.
 The Bible was written under the supernatural guidance of the Holy Spirit by human authors.
 It is the supreme source of truth for Christian beliefs and living.
 The Scriptures are true, authoritative and sufficient.

-Psalm 12:12:6; Psalm 19:7-11; Psalm 119:105; Psalm 138:2; Proverbs 30:5; 2 Timothy 1:13; 1 Timothy 3:16; 2 Peter 1:20-21
+*Psalm 12:6; Psalm 19:7-11; Psalm 119:105; Psalm 138:2; Proverbs 30:5; 2 Timothy 1:13; 1 Timothy 3:16; 2 Peter 1:20-21*

 #### 10.02.12 - About Religous Liberty and Civil Government

 We believe that every human being has direct relations with God, and is responsible to God alone in matters of faith; that the church must be free from interference by any ecclesiastical or political authority; that, therefore, Church and State must be kept separate as having different functions, each fulfilling its duties free from dictation or patronage of the other.
 We believe that civil government is of divine appointment, for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored and obeyed; except only in things opposed to the will of our Lord Jesus Christ; who is the Lord of the conscience, and the coming Prince of the Kings of the earth.

-Daniel 3:17-18; Matthew 10:28; Matthew 23:10; Revelation 10:6; Philippians 2:10-11; Psalm 72:11.
+*Daniel 3:17-18; Matthew 10:28; Matthew 23:10; Revelation 10:6; Philippians 2:10-11; Psalm 72:11*

 #### 10.02.13 - About the Return of Christ

 We believe in the second coming of Christ, that His return from Heaven will be personal, visible and glorious, a blessed hope for which we should constantly watch and pray.

-Matthew 28:6-7; Luke 24:39; John 20:27; 1 Corinthians 15:4; Mark 16:6; Luke 24:2, 4-6; Acts 1:9; Luke 24:51; Mark 16:19; Revelation 3:21; Hebrews 8:1, 6; 1 John 2:1; Hebrews 2:17; Hebrews 5:9-10; John 14:3; Acts 1:11; 1 Thessalonians 4:16; Matthew 24:27, 42; Matthew 25:13; James 5:8; Hebrews 9:28; 1 Thessalonians 4:16-17; 1 Corinthians 15:42-44, 51-53; Philippians 3:20-21; Luke 1:32; Isaiah 9:6-7; 1 Corinthians 15:25; Isaiah 11:405; Isaiah 32:1; Psalm 72:8; Revelation 20:1-4, 6; Zechariah 14; Luke 1:32-33; Revelation 3:21; Revelation 19:11-16; Revelation 21:1-6; 2 Peter 3:8-10
+*Matthew 28:6-7; Luke 24:39; John 20:27; 1 Corinthians 15:4; Mark 16:6; Luke 24:2, 4-6; Acts 1:9; Luke 24:51; Mark 16:19; Revelation 3:21; Hebrews 8:1, 6; 1 John 2:1; Hebrews 2:17; Hebrews 5:9-10; John 14:3; Acts 1:11; 1 Thessalonians 4:16; Matthew 24:27, 42; Matthew 25:13; James 5:8; Hebrews 9:28; 1 Thessalonians 4:16-17; 1 Corinthians 15:42-44, 51-53; Philippians 3:20-21; Luke 1:32; Isaiah 9:6-7; 1 Corinthians 15:25; Isaiah 11:405; Isaiah 32:1; Psalm 72:8; Revelation 20:1-4, 6; Zechariah 14; Luke 1:32-33; Revelation 3:21; Revelation 19:11-16; Revelation 21:1-6; 2 Peter 3:8-10*

 ## 10.03 - Statement on Marriage and Sexuality

 We believe that the term “marriage” has only one meaning and that is marriage sanctioned by God, which joins one biological, natural-born man and one biological, natural-born woman in a single, exclusive union, as delineated in Scripture.
 Though various cultures and customs have evolving definitions on marriage, it is God alone who has ultimate authority to prescribe and describe the marital relationship.

-Genesis 2:24, Matthew 19:1-9, Mark 10: 1-2
+*Genesis 2:24, Matthew 19:1-9, Mark 10:1-2*

 We believe that God intends sexual intimacy to only occur between a man and a woman who are married to each other.
 We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.

 We believe that any form of sexual immorality, such as adultery, fornication, homosexuality, bisexual conduct, bestiality, incest, pornography or any attempt to change one’s sex, or disagreement with one’s biological, natural-born sex, is sinful and offensive to God.
 Also, the Church regards as sinful the intent or desire to surgically alter one’s biological, natural-born sex to a different sex.
 Since the body is a creation of God, the church holds sexual identity to be biologically determined by God at conception, and associated gender norms are to be observed as appropriate to biblical standards.

-Genesis 1:27; Romans 1:26-32; 1 Corinthians 6:9-11
+*Genesis 1:27; Romans 1:26-32; 1 Corinthians 6:9-11*

 So we believe, according to Scripture, that every person must be afforded compassion, love, kindness, respect, and dignity.
 Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of the church.

 We believe that in order to preserve the function and integrity of the Church as the local Body of Christ, and to provide a biblical role model to the church members and the community, it is imperative that all persons employed by the church in any capacity, or who serve as volunteers, should abide by and agree to the Statement on Marriage and Sexuality and conduct themselves accordingly.

-## Article XI
-## AFFILIATIONS
+## ARTICLE XI <br/> AFFILIATIONS

 ### 11.01 - Church Affiliations

 The government of this church is vested entirely in the body of believers who comprise it.
 It is subject to the control of no other ecclesiastical body, but it recognizes and sustains the obligations of mutual counsel and cooperation that are common among Baptist churches.
 Insofar as it is practical, this church will cooperate, support, and be affiliated with the Southern Baptist Convention.
 No individual, group, or organization shall be permitted to use either the name or property of this church without approval from the church or its official representative.
 The affiliations of the church will be public knowledge in a forum approved by the membership.

-## ARTICLE XII
-## CHURCH MEMBERSHIP
+## ARTICLE XII <br/> CHURCH MEMBERSHIP

 ### 12.01 - General